Ayurvedic Nutrition

 • Minimising processed foods is a cornerstone of contemporary dietary guidelines

-• Mindful eating has been studied for its potential benefits in weight management and digestion
+• Mindful eating has been studied for potential benefits in weight management and digestion

 • Regular meal timing may support circadian rhythm and metabolic function